 Howard’s is proud to present Scattered and Smothered at Atlanta Contemporary, opening January 17 in conjunction with the Atlanta Biennial.
 The project room is designated for shows organized by artist run galleries in the Southeast.

 The show includes work in various media by Mo Costello, Alicia Gibson, Becky Kolsrud, Sarah Peters, Joe Sola, and Mitchell Wright.
 The title Scattered and Smothered is a nod to the Waffle House and late-night dining.
 A friend said it sounds like a Pavement song, which seems right.
-The show is about longing, confusion, alienation, anxiety, distress.
+The show is about longing, confusion, alienation, anxiety, and distress.
 They are age-old themes in American art, but perhaps these artists scramble the language with a degree of detachment, consideration, or levity.
 The purity of expressionism is reshuffled, but emotion and the experience of the artist is central to the work.

 Mo Costello is an artist and educator based in Athens, Georgia where she is the recipient of recent fellowships from the University of Georgia’s Lamar Dodd School of Art (2015 - 2017) and Emory University (2017).Currently, Mo is an instructor at The Zero School of Art + Time in Atlanta’s South Downtown, established alongside Blair LeBlanc in Spring 2018.